ga-wdi-lessons/git-intro/readme.md

 - The staging area is where we add files to be committed
   - `git add <filename>`
 - After we have added our file(s) to the staging area, we can commit them with `git commit -m "<commit message>"` This is the step that actually creates the save-point or **commit**
-- If I pick out a random photo from the stack (above the word "REPO"), this is like the **HEAD** checking out that specific snapshot or commit.
-If we check out a previous commit, we are moving the **HEAD** to that commit.
-This also happens when we check out a **branch**, which we will cover in the follow-up mini-lesson.
+-  If we check out a previous commit, we are moving the **HEAD** to that commit.
+This also happens when we check out a **branch**, which we will cover in a follow-up lesson.

 Let's see some of these mechanics in action.
 After seeing a demo of the pattern of adding a file and committing (`git add`, `git commit`), we'll jump into a short exercise.